Battle of Vienna: Battle

 In the early afternoon, a large engagement started on the other side of the battlefield as the Polish infantry advanced on the Ottoman right flank.
 Despite the arrival of the relief army, several parts of the Ottoman forces persisted in their attempts to breach the city's defenses, allowing Polish troops to advance on the field.
 By 4:00 pm the Poles had captured the village of Gersthof, which would serve as a base for their cavalry charge.
 The Ottoman army was in a desperate position between Polish and Imperial forces.
 Charles of Lorraine and John III Sobieski both decided independently to press the offensive and decisively defeat the Ottoman forces.

 The German forces resumed the offensive on the left front at 3:30 pm.
 At first, they encountered fierce resistance and were unable to make progress.
 However, by 5:00 pm they had begun to advance and taken the villages of Unterdöbling and Oberdöbling.
-Imperial forces were now closing in on the central Ottoman position (the "Türkenschanze", now the Türkenschanzpark), and as they made preparations for a final push, the Polish cavalry began to take action.
+Imperial forces closed in on the central Ottoman position (the "Türkenschanze", now the Türkenschanzpark), and as they made preparations for a final push, the Polish cavalry began to take action.